Kuadrant/authorino/docs/user-guides/deny-with-redirect-to-login.md

 ## ❺ Create an `AuthConfig`

-Create an Authorino `AuthConfig` custom resource declaring the auth rules to be enforced.
+Create an Authorino `AuthConfig` custom resource declaring the auth rules to be enforced:

-The following defines a JSON object to be injected as an added HTTP header into the request, named after the response config `x-ext-auth-data`.
-The object includes 3 properties:
-1. a static value `authorized: true`;
-2. a dynamic value `request-time`, from Envoy-supplied contextual data present in the Authorization JSON; and
-3. a greeting message `geeting-message` that interpolates a dynamic value read from an annotation of the Kubernetes `Secret` resource that represents the API key used to authenticate into a static string.

 <table>
   <tbody>